oneapi-src/oneAPI-samples/Tools/IoTConnectionTools/pwm/README.md

 Third party program Licenses can be found here: [third-party-programs.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/third-party-programs.txt)

 ## Setup
-Create a new project using this sample in Eclipse* IDE and install the Intel® oneAPI IoT Toolkit.
+Create a new project using this sample in Eclipse* IDE and install the Intel&reg; oneAPI IoT Toolkit.
 Connect the output device to a valid PWM pin on your IoT board.
 To find a PWM pin refer to your board's specifications document.